 Apraxia of Speech Causes

 Developmental apraxia that is present at birth does not have any specific cause.
+Then, is apraxia genetic?
 There are some patterns seen in families, giving apraxia a potential genetic component.
 Some have said that apraxia of speech causes are due to neurological dysfunction, but this is not clear.
 For those who have acquired apraxia, the symptoms occur after a trauma, brain tumor, stroke or other types of brain injury.
-Since symptoms of apraxia can be so similar to those of autism, and it is important to know the differences in causes.
+Since symptoms of apraxia can be so similar to those of autism, it is important to know the differences in autism and apraxia causes.

 Speech Therapy for Childhood Apraxia